sap-tutorials/Tutorials/tutorials/hxe-k8s-advanced-analytics/hxe-k8s-advanced-analytics.md

 This tutorial works either with the free trial [account in Google Cloud Platform](https://cloud.google.com/free/) or with the paid tier.

-> Additional options to download or install SAP HANA, express edition for free are [listed at `developers.sap.com`](https://developers.sap.com/topics/sap-hana-express.html).
-The options for `Database Server Only` and an SQL client like [`DBeaver`](https://developers.sap.com/tutorials/hxe-cj1-download-sql-client.html), [Visual Studio](https://developers.sap.com/tutorials/hxe-ua-visual-studio.html).
+> Additional options to download or install SAP HANA, express edition for free are [available in the SAP Developer Center](https://developers.sap.com/topics/sap-hana-express.html).
+There are options for `Database Server Only` and an SQL client like [`DBeaver`](https://developers.sap.com/tutorials/hxe-cj1-download-sql-client.html), [Visual Studio](https://developers.sap.com/tutorials/hxe-ua-visual-studio.html).
 >
 >&nbsp;
 >
 > **If you decide to use your own instance, mark the first 9 steps as done, and [continue to step 10](https://developers.sap.com/tutorials/hxe-k8s-advanced-analytics.html#9cf5e22c-2112-4084-aad4-9efc68f76078).**

-If you have not already, follow the steps to [sign in](https://accounts.google.com/signin) to Google Cloud Platform.
-Even if you are eligible for the free trial, you will be required to enter credit card details for validation.
+If you haven't done this already, follow the steps to [sign in](https://accounts.google.com/signin) to Google Cloud Platform.
+Even if you are eligible for the free trial, you'll be required to enter your credit card details for validation.

 ![Accept terms](cc2.png)

-> Here is more information on [how the free trial works](https://cloud.google.com/free/docs/gcp-free-tier) and [how to disable billing](https://cloud.google.com/billing/docs/how-to/manage-billing-account ).
+> Check out more information on [how the free Google Cloud trial works](https://cloud.google.com/free/docs/gcp-free-tier) and [how to disable billing](https://cloud.google.com/billing/docs/how-to/manage-billing-account ).

 [DONE]
 [ACCORDION-END]